-In Fiscal 2017, members of the Board or its committees received briefings/updates on various topics, including U.S. and Canadian securities law developments and a variety of topics in quarterly materials from Ernst & Young LLP, including revenue recognition practices.
+In Fiscal 2018, members of the Board or its committees received briefings/updates on various topics, including U.S. and Canadian securities law developments and a variety of topics in quarterly materials from Ernst & Young LLP, including the Company's implementation of Accounting Standards Classification 606, a new standard relating to revenue recognition.